 Decision letters are distributed mid-March.
 That letter will indicate whether you are funded or have been placed on a waitlist.

 Is there a possibility that I could still receive funding after the award letters are distributed?

 The division committees will have a "waitlist" of students in the event that funding becomes available.
 Waitlist information will NOT be shared with students.

 Are there any requirements once I am awarded?

-Yes, you are required to sign a ‘Release of Liability’ form.
-In addition, at the conclusion of the summer, you are required to submit a report which describes the work accomplished.
-Your summer funding will have come from one of a number of sources, possibly from outside donors who have contributed to the program.
+Awardees are required to complete requirements as needed and is dependent upon the opportunity.
+Students not staying on Swarthmore's campus will have to complete the Travel Registry and all students will be asked to submit emergency contact information.
+Any student who is attending a program or internship in the summer must provide acceptance information for that opportunity (Note: this information does not need to be secured at application time).
+In addition, at the conclusion of the summer, you are required to submit a report about your summer experience.
+Your summer funding will have come from one of a number of sources, possibly from outside donors who have contributed to this academic funding program.
 We report to these donors annually and may share your report with them.

 What if the work I will engage in as part of my summer opportunity is considered research involving human participants (i.e., subjects) and/ or use of their data?